yehia67/documentation/client-libraries/0.1/account-module/java/combine-balance.md

     ```

     :::info:
-    Available balance is the total balance of all expired CDAs, which is safe to withdraw.
+    You account's available balance is the total balance of all expired CDAs.
+This balance is safe to withdraw because no one should send IOTA tokens to an expired CDA.

-    Your account's total balance includes CDAs that are still active as well as expired, which is unsafe to withdraw.
+    Your account's total balance includes CDAs that are still active as well as expired.
     :::

 2. Transfer your total available balance to the CDA